Every Man's Dream: Plot

 Homer wakes up at the Springfield Nuclear Power Plant to an alarm, where he accidentally causes an electrical explosion at his desk.
 He falls back asleep while the fire is extinguished.
-He is taken to Springfield General Hospital, where Dr. Hibbert discovers Homer has narcolepsy, a sleeping sickness.
+He is taken to Springfield General Hospital, where Dr. Hibbert discovers Homer has narcolepsy, a chronic neurological sleep disorder.
 He receives a medical note, which he uses to excuse himself from performing daily tasks.
 Hibbert contacts Marge to ask Homer to get some medication, which he goes to collect.
 While in the queue, Homer complains about waiting before falling asleep on the floor.
 He returns home later that night without any medication and Marge can smell that Homer has been out drinking.
 After Marge complains at Homer, the couple go to see a therapist.
 The therapist says that Homer and Marge's relationship is falling apart and that the best option for them is separation, which could lead to divorce if things do not improve.
 Marge, frustrated with the sleeping Homer, agrees and tells him to leave for the time being.
 Homer tearfully packs his bags and leaves the family, with Marge admitting she is unsure when or if she will let him return.
 As Homer sleeps over at the Power Plant, hoping that Marge will forgive him soon like she did after previous break-ups, Lenny learns that Marge has changed her social media relationship status to "complicated".
 Homer then calls Marge to discover on her voicemail she has reverted to her maiden name, Bouvier.

 After visiting Moe's Tavern, Homer goes to collect his medication, and meets a female pharmacist named Candace who agrees to go out with him, and they later spend the night together.
 Homer wakes up the next morning, worried about his marriage to Marge, and tries to call home to speak to her.
 He speaks to Selma, who reveals that Marge is preparing to go on a date.
 Homer goes with Candace to meet her friends at a coffee shop, and they both get tattoos which they show to Moe.
 Candace wants Homer to meet her father, and they go out for a meal.
 Candace's father, Roger, tells Homer not to worry about the age difference between him and Candace, revealing he has been dating a younger woman.
 Marge enters the restaurant, and she is in shock to see Homer is there, while he and Candace are appalled to see that she is Roger's date and that Roger has been spending time with Bart, Lisa, and Maggie.
 Roger apologizes to Candace for not being there for her, before he proposes to Marge.
 Marge agrees to marry Roger after the divorce is finalized.
 Candace suggests Homer should marry her, revealing she is pregnant with his child.